Gore Vidal: Relationships

+Residences

+Vidal lived at various times in Italy and in the United States.
+In 1950, he bought the riverfront Edgewater estate in Barrytown, New York, at his friend Alice Astor Bouverie's recommendation.
+According to his memoir, he paid $16,000, with a $6,000 down payment and a $10,000 mortgage.
+In 1960, he was the Democratic nominee for the 29th Congressional District of New York State and used Edgewater as his campaign headquarters.
+He lost to the Republican nominee, J. Ernest Wharton, 57% to 43%.
+Among Vidal's supporters were Eleanor Roosevelt, Paul Newman, and Joanne Woodward, all of whom spoke on his behalf.
+While living at Edgewater he was a lecturer at nearby Bard College.

+In November 1966, Vidal, then living in Italy, rented Edgewater to William vanden Heuvel, a lawyer, aide to Robert F. Kennedy, and husband of the writer Jean Stein.
+In 1969, Vidal sold Edgewater to New York financier Richard Jenrette for $125,000.

+In 1972, Vidal purchased the Italian villa La Rondinaia ("The Swallow's Nest") in Ravello, on the Amalfi coast.
+He entertained notable guests at his home, including Andy Warhol, Mick Jagger, Paul Newman, Princess Margaret, and Johnny Carson.
+In 2003, as his health declined, Vidal sold La Rondinaia, and he and Austen returned to live at their villa in Outpost Estates, Los Angeles.

 Death

 The grave of Gore Vidal in Rock Creek Cemetery.

 In 2010, Vidal began to suffer from Wernicke–Korsakoff syndrome.
 On July 31, 2012, he died of pneumonia at his home in the Hollywood Hills, aged 86.
 A memorial service was held for him at the Gerald Schoenfeld Theatre in New York City on August 23, 2012.
 He was buried next to Howard Austen in Rock Creek Cemetery, in Washington, D.C.

 Vidal said he chose his gravesite because it is between the graves of two people who were important in his life: Henry Adams, the historian and writer, whose work Vidal admired; and his boyhood friend Jimmie Trimble, who was killed in World War II, a tragedy that haunted Vidal for the rest of his life.
 Upon his death, Vidal bequeathed the entirety of his estate, valued at $37 million, to Harvard University.